Zipcar: Expansion

 On October 31, 2007, Zipcar and Flexcar announced their intentions to merge.
 The merged company retained the name "Zipcar" and was headquartered in Cambridge, Massachusetts.
 Zipcar's chief executive, former Seattle-based Boeing engineer Scott Griffith, became Chairman and CO, while Flexcar CEO Mark Norman became president and Chief Operating Officer.
 The merger combined Zipcar's fleet of 3,500 vehicles in 35 markets with Flexcar's 1,500 cars in 15 markets.

 In December 2009, Zipcar announced their participation in a round of financing with Avancar, the largest on-demand car rental company in Spain, based in Barcelona.
 Under the terms of the agreement, Zipcar acquired a minority interest in Avancar, a Zipcar executive joined Avancar's board and Zipcar was given a year option to increase the company's ownership stake.
 Later on in April 2010, Zipcar announced that it had acquired London-based car-sharing club Streetcar.

 In December 2010, Zipcar extended their option for another year through the end of 2011, and provided a monetary loan to Avancar, which is convertible into equity if Zipcar chooses to exercise the option.
 On October 17, 2012, Zipcar announced the completion of its Avancar integration.
-On January 22, 2019 Zipcar (Avancar) members received notification that the service would no longer be available as of midnight, February 28, 2019.
-On Facebook and Instagram, the company cited a decision made by Avis to discontinue the service in the Spanish city.

 Since 2014, Zipcar has started services in cities in North America, Europe, and Asia.

+Contraction

+Operations in the UK are closing down over 2024-26, leaving Oxford, Cambridge, Bristol and London.